applejag/Newtonsoft.Json-for-Unity/README.md

 You can also install via Git.
 This assumes you have Git installed on your computer.

-> This is the least recommended version, but works as a fallback, because:
+> This is the least recommended version (but works as a fallback) because:
 >
 > - You will not be able to update the package via the Package Manager
 >   interface if you install via Git.